 Let’s be honest—Dr. Google can be helpful, but there’s no substitute for professional advice.
 Before adding supplements to your routine, it’s always a good idea to check in with a healthcare professional.
 A doctor, nutritionist, or even a dietitian can provide valuable insights based on your specific health profile.

 For example, they might run a blood test to see if you’re low in iron or vitamin D. These tests provide a much clearer picture of your nutritional status than self-diagnosing.
 A healthcare professional will also make sure the supplements you’re considering won’t interact poorly with any medications you’re taking.
-Some vitamins, like vitamin K, can affect blood thinning medications, while too much calcium could raise your risk for kidney stones.

 Decoding Supplement Labels